CenterForSpatialResearch/conflict_urbanism_sp2025/_posts/2025-05-04-Wicaksana.md

 Jakarta's urban form is best understood not through binary oppositions but via the integrated, ambivalent space of the kampung—a site of survival, negotiation, and production within capitalist urbanization.

+#### **The Sprawling Metropolis**

+Who has the right to author a city?
+Throughout its history, the development of Jakarta has emerged as an interplay of socioeconomic forces.
+From its origin as a Dutch colonial city to its eventual zenith as one of the most populated cities in the world.
+Because of that, Jakarta doesn’t have a fixed urban identity as its development goals change to suit its political landscape.
+One constant that’s ever-present is the existence of informality.
+Be it in the form of kampung or informal economy, informality has been the ongoing thread that connects Jakarta’s past, present, and future.

+Despite its perseverance, the residents of Kampungs in Jakarta face constant fear of forced eviction by the government.
+Often understood as dirty, disorganized, or hurtful to the image of the city, many kampung areas are demolished in favor of building infrastructure or political projects such as riverbank development, city stadium, or luxury housing.
+Worse yet, the Kampung residents are not temporary squatters.
+They’re often long-time, multi generational families who work in the city as street vendors, cleaners, domestic workers, uber drivers, and more.
+The evictions disrupt their socioeconomic stability and often reverberate into violent conflicts with the authority, worsening their image to the public.

+It is unfortunate that informality often framed as thorns that should be trimmed in Jakarta’s contemporary urban development.
+With so many forced eviction, on will wonder why such an integral part of a city’s history is constantly demonized.
+A dialogue with RRJ (Rame-Rame Jakarta), an NGO specializing in championing informality in Jakarta revealed an insightful perspective to this issue.

 #### **Western Idea of urbanization**

 Urban development in Jakarta increasingly reflects a globalized, Western-influenced mindset—one that prioritizes top-down planning, technological efficiency, and alignment with international standards of modernity.
 Initiatives such as the **Jakarta Smart City program** and the city’s aspiration to become a **global financial hub** are emblematic of this trend.
 They frame progress in terms of digital infrastructure, economic competitiveness, and investment appeal, often designed and delivered through elite-driven governance.